beza615/beza615/README.md

 ## 👨‍💻 About Me

 - 🎓 Software Engineering Student
-- 💻 Frontend Developer specializing in **React**
+- 💻 Frontend Developer with experience in **React.js**, **JavaScript**, and modern web technologies
+- ⚙️ Skilled in building RESTful APIs using **Node.js**, **Express.js**, and **FastAPI**
+- 🗄️ Experienced with **MySQL** database design and management
-- 🌱 Currently learning **Next.js, TypeScript, Node.js and FastAPI**
+- 🌱 Currently learning **Next.js** and expanding my backend development skills
+- 🔍 Continuously learning new technologies and software development best practices
-- 🚀 Passionate about building modern web applications
+- 💡 Interested in full-stack development, modern web architecture, and performance optimization
-- 🤝 Open to internships and frontend opportunities
-- 🌍 Based in Ethiopia
+- 🎯 Goal: To become a professional Full Stack Software Engineer and contribute to impactful products

 ---